Different Methods of Historic Preservation

-In any historical preservation, the goals are simple:
+In any historical preservation, the goals are simple for an experienced log home restoration expert:

-- Honor and preserve the historic aesthetic of the log structure
+- First, honor and preserve the historic aesthetic of the log structure

-- Preserve the actual logs on the structure itself and prevent future wood rot/decay
+- Second, preserve the actual logs on the structure itself and prevent future wood rot/decay

-- Decrease the time and money spent on maintenance of the structure in the future
+- Third, decrease the time and money spent on maintenance of the structure in the future

 #1 Elasticity

-The products used to protect the underlying wood need to be able to move with the logs as they breathe, taking on and giving up moisture with changes in temperature, humidity, weather patterns, etc.
+The products you choose to protect the underlying wood need to must move with the logs as they breathe.
+This allows them to take on and give up moisture with changes in temperature, humidity, weather patterns, etc.

 - The chinking must remain elastic, while also adhering tenaciously to the underlying wood.

-- The stain must be able to move freely with the logs, while maintaining a continuous coating to prevent moisture and insect infiltration.
+- The stain must be move freely with the logs, while maintaining a continuous coating to prevent moisture and insect infiltration.

 #2 Pigment

 Any stain applied needs to contain high-quality transparent oxide pigments to protect against UV damage.
-UV damage is the gateway to the other big three: air, moisture, and insects.
+UV damage is the gateway to the other three significant challenges including air, moisture, and insects.

 #3 Proper Prep

-At first application, getting the wood back down to bare, clean wood is absolutely necessary to ensure long-term performance of the products put back on the wood.
-On any log refinishing or staining project, this is where most of the cost comes from.
-Products only account for 8-10% of the job costs.
+For the first application, getting the wood back down to bare, clean wood is absolutely necessary.
+This crucial step ensures long-term performance of the products put back on the wood.
+Missing this step on any log refinishing or staining project, is where most of the cost comes from.
+Consider the fact that products only account for 8-10% of the job costs.

 #4 Routine Maintenance

-When routine maintenance is delayed, the probability that major prep (and, therefore, major expense) will happen.
-Keeping up on the recommended maintenance reduces costs significantly over time.
+When routine maintenance is delayed, the probability that major prep (and major expense) will happen is high.
+Keeping up on recommended maintenance reduces costs significantly over time.

 Following is the breakdown of the performance between two competing methods of accomplishing historic preservation, as well as a review of what the routine maintenance requirements would be with both methods.